 top of page

-There are four dogwoods in the Park.
+There are five dogwoods in the Park.
 See Wikipedia entry here.

 Two Cornus florida dogwoods in the southeast triangle in May, looking west.
 A tall redbud is behind these two dogwoods with a black pine at far right.